solventum-oss/farser/readme.md

 AST contains the **boolean** logic of the formula and can evaluate a given list of operands to see if the operands would evaluate to true or false.

 For a generic implementation which can produce an AST of your custom token types, see `AstDescentParser`.
+The implementation needed for it [is described here](implementYourOwnAst.md).

 The purpose of the parser is not only to evaluate a formula (for which other approaches like [Apache Commons JEXL](https://commons.apache.org/proper/commons-jexl/reference/examples.html#Evaluating_Expressions)